Romain Grosjean: 2020: Final season and accident

-IndyCar
+IndyCar career

-From 2021 onward Grosjean chose to compete in the IndyCar Series.
+From 2021 onwards, Grosjean chose to compete in the IndyCar Series.

-Dale Coyne Racing (2021)
+Dale Coyne (2021)

 For 2021 Grosjean competed on a joint deal between Dale Coyne Racing and Rick Ware Racing with backing from Honda.
 Grosjean was scheduled to only participate in the street and road course events in the 2021 season but he later announced after the Indianapolis 500 that he would run the Bommarito Automotive Group 500 to get experience racing on ovals for a potential full schedule in 2022.
 Because his only oval race would be on what IndyCar considers a short oval Haas F1 Team colleague Pietro Fittipaldi was signed to replace Grosjean for IndyCar's three races on superspeedways, the double header at Texas Motor Speedway and the 2021 Indianapolis 500.